Remember when books aimed at girls were covered in pink and glitter? Today, all those princesses seem to be surrounded by small, raised fists.

-“She Persisted Around the World,” by Chelsea Clinton, illustrated by Alexandra Boiger, $13 (originally $18), Amazon
+- 11. “She Persisted” boxed set by Chelsea Clinton, illustrated by Alexandra Boiger, $13 (usually $18), Amazon

 This follow-up to the best-seller “She Persisted” introduces young readers to more women who changed the world, including Marie Curie and Malala Yousafzai.

-- 13. “Ada Twist, Scientist,” by Andrea Beaty, illustrated by David Roberts, $12 (originally $18), Amazon
+- 13. “Ada Twist, Scientist” by Andrea Beaty, illustrated by David Roberts, $16 (usually $18), Amazon

 Like her predecessor “Rosie Revere, Engineer,” Ada Twist is born for STEM.
 In this rhyming romp, she sets out to find out what smells so bad, with a series of elaborate experiments.

-"I Am Enough," by Grace Byers, illustrated by Keturah A. Bobo, $13 (originally $19), Amazon
+- 14. "I Am Enough" by Grace Byers, illustrated by Keturah A. Bobo, $14 (usually $19), Amazon

 This lyrical ode to self-love tells girls to rise like air, grow like trees and soar like birds.
 Though we are all different, we are all enough.

-Forty women are highlighted, including pilot Bessie Coleman and activist Ruby Bridges.
+Forty women are highlighted in this follow-up to "Little Leaders: Bold Women in Black History," including Frida Kahlo and Marie Curie.
 Each is illustrated in a pose of sweet serenity.

-“I Dissent,” by Debbie Levy and Elizabeth Baddeley, $12 (originally $19), Amazon
+- 19. “I Dissent: Ruth Bader Ginsburg Makes Her Mark” by Debbie Levy and Elizabeth Baddeley, $13 (usually $19), Amazon

 This illustrated story of Ruth Bader Ginsburg takes her from childhood to the Supreme Court, emphasizing all the ways she stood up for herself and others along the way.